-Hungary, Croatia: Gov to halt closure of MOL INA Sisak refinery18.
-July 2016. / SEE Energy News
+Hungary, Croatia: Gov to halt closure of MOL INA Sisak refinery, SEE Energy News

 Croatian Minister of Economy Tomislav Panenic announced that he will seek the suspension of activities related to the transportation of crude oil from Sisak and closure of the local oil refinery.